danwatford/mf-wp-docker-compose/README.md

 Download the SQL dump of the live wordpress database and place in the wp-data directory.

-Download the website files and place in the wp-app directory.
+Download the website files and place in the public_html directory.

 Clone/checkout the Broadstairs Folk Week theme to the bfw-theme directory.
 You may need to create this directory.